 When a pupil has behaved in a way that demonstrates that they are not willing to adhere to the school's behaviour policy, and therefore are a threat to the safety and/or learning of others they will be excluded from lessons.
 Parents and/or carers of pupils who are externally excluded or repeatedly internally excluded are at risk of Permanent Exclusion.
-Such pupils will be invited to attend a meeting with their class teacher to discuss appropriate support to address the behaviour and may be placed on a 16-week probation under the Suffolk Pupil Support Framework.
-If a pupil continues to fail to adhere to the behaviour policy of the school, they may be invited to attempt a managed move to another school, attend an alternative education site and/or attend a Pupil Disciplinary Review with the relevant professionals.
+Such pupils will be invited to attend a meeting with their class teacher to discuss appropriate support to address the behaviour and may be placed on a behaviour plan, outlining the support in place for the child, reviewed regularly.
+If a pupil continues to fail to adhere to the behaviour policy of the school, they may be at risk of permanent exclusion.